📚 Budgeting

 Data Sources: IRS.gov Federal Reserve SEC.gov Vanguard Dimensional Fund Advisors

-For the Full Budget Tool Replacement: Monarch Money ($99.99/year)
+For Comprehensive Budgeting: Monarch Money ($99.99/year)

-For Free Bill Tracking: Rocket Money
+For Bill and Subscription Tracking: Rocket Money

-For Free Budgeting: Empower or WalletHub
+For Spending Analysis + Investment Tracking: Empower or WalletHub

-For Insurance Tracking: Policygenius
+For Insurance Management: Policygenius

 For Investing Education: Investopedia

-For Financial Tools Without Conflicts: FinanceStackHub
+For Financial Tools and Analysis: FinanceStackHub

 For Credit Card Comparisons: The Points Guy, Bankrate